WeblateOrg/weblate/docs/admin/install.rst

    gpg: Total number processed: 1
    gpg:              unchanged: 1

-This will improve the situation a bit - at this point you can verify that the signature from the given key is correct but you still can not trust the name used in the key:
+This will improve the situation a bit.
+At this point you can verify that the signature from the given key is correct, but you can still not trust the name used in the key:

 .. code-block:: console